-Field trips to our site can be tailored to align with your classroom content or special projects.
+Field trips for grades 7-12 can be tailored to align with your classroom content or special projects.
 Tours include:

 active sanitary solid waste landfill